torvalds/linux/Documentation/media/uapi/dvb/video-freeze.rst

 and playing are frozen.
 It is then possible to restart the decoding and playing process of the video stream using the VIDEO_CONTINUE command.
-If VIDEO_SOURCE_MEMORY is selected in the ioctl call VIDEO_SELECT_SOURCE, the Digital TV subsystem will not decode any more data until the ioctl call VIDEO_CONTINUE or VIDEO_PLAY is performed.
+If VIDEO_SOURCE_MEMORY is selected in the ioctl call VIDEO_SELECT_SOURCE, the Digital TV subsystem will yest decode any more data until the ioctl call VIDEO_CONTINUE or VIDEO_PLAY is performed.

 Return Value
 ------------

-On success 0 is returned, on error -1 and the ``errno`` variable is set appropriately.
+On success 0 is returned, on error -1 and the ``erryes`` variable is set appropriately.
 The generic error codes are described at the :ref:`Generic Error Codes <gen-errors>` chapter.